KarrLab/bpforms/docs/comparison.rst

 * `BpForms` can capture uncertainity in the structures of biopolymers.
 This is essential for proteomics.
 * `BpForms` is easier to embed into other files such as SBML-encoded models.
 * `BpForms` includes software for interpreting descriptions of non-canonical biopolymers.
 This enables calculations of properties such as chemical formulae, masses, and charges, which is essential for modeling and other applications.

-Advantages over RESID
-^^^^^^^^^^^^^^^^^^^^^

-* Each monomeric form in the `BpForms` protein alphabet has a defined structure.
-This gaurantees that polymers have well-defined structures.
-In constrast, RESID has numerous entires without defined structures.
-* The composability of the monomeric forms in the `BpForms` protein alphabet is well-defined.
-Each form has at most one left-binding-terminus (C) and at most one right-binding-terminus (N).
-This eliminates confusion about the meaning of composition monomeric forms with multiple N and C-termini.
-In contrast, RESID has numerous entries with multiple N or C-termini whose composition into polymers is ill-defined.
-* The `BpForms` protein alphabet encompasses entries from additional databases.